sjjsy/neronet/doc/notes_on_meetings.md

 - Technical Overview (Simo's input)
 - EES participation

-## 11-04 120m EES 01: Adapting scrum
+## 11-04 105m EES 01: Adopting scrum

 Participants: Samuel

 PO and requirements:

-- Interviews for requirements gathering and/or researching feasibility of potential technical solutions
+- Interviews for requirements gathering and/or researching feasibility of potential technical solutions -Samuel
 - How to modify customer requirements into user stories into the backlog
 - How to specify requirements if different persons from client company have different opinions about a topic